Netcracker/qubership-mistral-operator/docs/public/architecture.md

 ## Mistral Executor

-Mistral Executor executes actions.
+Mistral Executor executes the actions.
 It picks up actions from the queue, runs them, and sends the results back to the engine.
 Mistral Executor does not have access to the database.

 ## Mistral Notifier